 - Our Story

-Free Worldwide Shipping & Complimentary Monogramming on All Orders
+Free Worldwide Shipping and Complimentary Monogramming

 Sustainable fashion is a hot topic at the moment, with established brands from high street to luxury having to try align themselves with their customers growing expectation of supply chain transparency.
 Not only do we as customers want to know where and how our products are being made, we are increasingly questioning the ethical and environmental issues surrounding the fast fashion model of mass producing low quality product.
 This shake up in the fashion industry is well overdue.
 Fashion giants, most notably the fast fashion brands, are quickly discovering that green washing is not going to cut it.
 We as customers are increasingly woke to the veil thin marketing tricks, and a token gesture will no longer be enough to show the level of commitment towards sustainability that we are demanding.
 The exploitation of workers, unsafe working environments and unliveable wages are becoming harder to hide thanks to the efforts of exploratory journalists and our more connected world.